dashqrcodes/dashqrcodes/README.md

 Non-technical founder that is very close to the problem prompting my butt off in Claude Code to build the solution.

-23 year LAFD firefighter EMT witnessing people die on a regular basis with thousands of photos on their phones made me realize they go to waste and become forgotten after the funeral.
-I became personally involved with the problem when a fellow firefighter died in the line of duty and we used mobile apps to honor his legacy.
-They were insufficient so I launched DASH.
+23 year LAFD firefighter EMT witnessing people die on a regular basis, I realized they esily become forgotten.
+People leave behind thousands of photos on their phones, and after the funeral all of those photos are forgotten along with the existence of those people.
+The problem hit my life when a fellow firefighter died in the line of duty and we wanted to honor his legacy.
+Existing mobile apps were insufficient so I launched DASH.

-I'm really proud of myself for having validated the idea by partnering with local L.A. funeral businesses using analog methods:
+I'm really proud of myself for not having formal startup or business experience, and having validated the idea by partnering with local L.A. funeral businesses using analog methods:

 - 400+ paying customers
 - 30,000+ printed cards and keepsakes